• Skip to primary navigation

 Close up of a small square dish holding apple sauce.

-I love when fall rolls around!
-It’s my favorite time of year to make this super delicious and easy Microwave Applesauce Recipe!
-But really this recipe works any time of year!
+Fall is my favorite time to make this super delicious and easy Microwave Apple Sauce Recipe!
+But this recipe also works any time of year!

 I came across the recipe in Martha Stewart's Everyday Food magazine, years ago, and have been making it ever since (with some minor alterations).
 Her Cinnamon Applesauce is also delish.